Pro Evolution Soccer 2010: World Soccer: Winning Eleven 2010 - Aoki Samurai no Chousen

 On 3 February 2010, Konami announced that it will release World Soccer: Winning Eleven 2010 - Aoki Samurai no Chousen - translated to Challenge of Blue Samurai. (stylised WORLD SOCCER Winning Eleven 2010 Aoki Samurai no Chousen) in spring 2010 for PlayStation 3, PlayStation 2, PlayStation Portable and Wii.
 The new title is the latest installment in the Winning Eleven series which has sold over 56 million copies (as of September 2009) worldwide.
-In Aoki Samurai no Chosen players can join the Japanese national team as it goes toe-to-toe against the top teams from around the world in a bid to be crowned world champion.
+In Aoki Samurai no Chosen players can join the Japan national team as it goes toe-to-toe against the top teams from around the world in a bid to be crowned world champion.
 Officially licensed by the Japan Football Association, the new release features the biggest names in Japanese soccer sporting their national team uniforms.
 The new title builds on the excitement generated during this official "Year of Sports" in Japan and is sure to score a major goal with soccer fans across the country.
 The game will be an expanded version of the current PES 2010 game having the same AI engine.
 The game is set to be released on May 20, 2010.